 The application will be a web-application to manage the logistics of aniTrans, which is a company that transports animals.

 After logging in, the logisticians will be able to plan tours for their drivers.
-The tours can be sorted by status (successful & unsuccessful).
-Details of the order and tour details incl. google maps directions are provided.
+The tours can be sorted by status (delivered & undelivered).
+Details of the order incl. google maps directions are provided on a separate page, which is accessible through a button.

-A Car pool list gives an overview of all trucks which are available.
+A vehicles list gives an overview of all trucks which are available.
+Vehicles have a max. weight, length and width.

-If a tour/order is created, it should be possible to assign cars.
-Take the truck out of the carpool list (i.e. from the available trucks).
-Trucks have a max. weight, length and width.
+If a tour/order is created, it should be possible to assign vehicles.
+Take the vehicle out of the vehicle list (i.e. from the available vehicles).
+A vehicle may only be used on one tour per day.

-If the route is finished put this car again in the carpool list.
+The drivers will be able to create an account and log in to see their tours.
+Once on a tour they can mark individual deliveries as delivered or undelivered and add a comment.

-The drivers will be able to create an account and log in to see their tours for the next few days.
-Once on a tour they can mark individual deliveries as delivered or not delivered and add a comment.
-The app will also be able to keep track of how long specific tours will take, so that the logisticians will be able to adjust and correct their time estimates.
+Regular users of the website can access the homepage, where they’re provided with a short list of infos about aniTrans.

 [14:15]